rxcle/rxindi-support/help.md

 When paired with an `IF`, `ELSE` always uses the inverse condition of whatever is the result of the preceding `IF`.
 If you want a sub condition, simply use a new `IF` as the first child statement of the `ELSE`.

-Using an `ELSE` without a matching preceding `IF` or `LOOP` in the same parent Block will given an error.
+Using an `ELSE` without a matching preceding `IF` or `LOOP` in the same parent Block will give an error.

 ## COMPONENT (`#`)
 Defines a named Component, which is a collection of reusable statements and content that is to be instantiated one or multiple times.